| A masterpiece, dealing with a subject which

 and that they do not posses human instincts or emotions.
 Hence

 they can legitimately be killed or used as beasts of burden.
+This is a serious heavy-wieght battle between

 two sincere articulate men.
 The tension between them is palpable.
+Gradually, we are drawn into their battle, and

 start to understand their positions.
 The movie cleverly takes